KevinKra/Notes/certifications/aws/developer/resource.md

 - What is a Task Definition?
 - What language are Task Definitions written in?
 - What is the maximum number of containers that a Task Definition can describe?
-- If the Task Definition is used to describe one or more containers, what is a Task?
+- What is a Task?
+- Where is a Task Definition, as a Task, instantiated?
 - What does the Task Scheduler do?
+- Can EC2 and Fargate Tasks mount EFS?
 - What is an Container?
 - What is the name of the _read-only_ template that Containers are created from?
 - What workloads is Fargate suitable for?
-- When using Fargate with ECS, it's important to determine what architecting decision regarding Task Definitions?
-- What four conditions are suitable for running multiple containers in the _same_ Task Definition?
+- What four conditions are suitable for deploying multiple containers in the _same_ Task Definition?
-- If your Task Definitions underlying containers share the same resources and/or volumes, should they exist in the same Task Definition?
+- If your Task Definition's underlying containers will share the same resources and/or volumes, should they exist in the same Task Definition?
 - What is a Batch Workload?
 - The EC2 Launch type is suitable for what type of workloads?
-- If you're using the EC2 Launch type, do you need to register one _or more_ EC2 instances to your Cluster to run tasks on them?
+- EC2 instances being used in a Cluster are also called what?
+- Can a Cluster contain tasks hosted on Fargate, EC2 instances, and external instances?
 - What is another name for EC2 instances that are attached to Clusters?
 - Are Clusters region specific?
-- Can a Cluster contain tasks hosted on Fargate, EC2 instances, and external instances?
+- Before you delete a cluster, do you need to delete the services?
-- Before you delete a cluster, do you need to delete the services and deregister the container instances running inside that Cluster?
+- Before you delete a cluster, do you need to deregister the container instances running inside that Cluster?
-- Does the Container Agent run on each container instance within an ECS Cluster?
+- What runs on each container instance within an ECS cluster?
-- What does the Container Agent do?
+- What information does the Container Agent send to ECS regarding the container it's on?
-- In addition to reporting on the current running tasks and resource utilization, can the Container Agent also be used to start and stop tasks whenever it receives a request from ECS?
+- Is the Container Agent responsible for starting and stopping tasks when it receives requests from ECS?
 - What is an ECS task placement strategy?
 - What are the three ECS task placement strategies?
 - Describe the `binpack` task placement strategy.
+- What is the scale-in approach for the `binpack` task placement strategy?
 - Describe the `random` task placement strategy.
 - Describe the `spread` task placement strategy.
+- The objective of the `spread` strategy is to provide what?

 ---